dfrdn/gulapa-law/content/lawyers/dan-kevin-c-mandocdoc.md

   - Philippine Phosphate Fertilizer Corporation Corporate Rehabilitation
   - Various outbound cross-border  investments by the MFT Group
   - Various investments and matters relating to the health sector
+recognitions:
+  - Recommended Lawyer in Technology, Media and Telecoms, The Legal500 (2024, 2023)
 offices:
   - manila
   - cebu